libbyshoop/database-book/_sources/06Relations/00Definitions.rst

 -  **A perhaps-empty set of rows.**

    Each row is about one instance of the relation name, and is comprised of a *set* of values, one for each column of the relation.
 So, while the elements of a set can be heterogeneous, the rows in a relation are homogeneous in the sense that they are all about the same type of thing.
-Likewise the values in a cell are homogeneous – about the same kind of thing and encoded (integer, character, etc.) the same way.
+Likewise the values in each cell of a row are homogeneous – about the same kind of thing and encoded (integer, character, etc.) the same way.

 .. note:: Instead of row the terms instance, tuple, or record might be used.